Close X

 You can submit late appeals through e-file with a cover letter explaining that it was late.

 The OLT will then determine whether to open the appeal and if not, will issue a refund (if applicable).
+Note that the Tribunal cannot extend a time period to file an appeal prescribed in a statute.
 If the appeal relates to a case that has already been submitted to OLT, e-file will have locked the case for further additions.
 In this circumstance, note the related e-file case number in your cover letter.

 Duplicates of appeals